anoma/namada/documentation/specs/src/economics/proof-of-stake/reward-distribution.md

 While rewards are given out at the end of every epoch, voting power is only updated after the pipeline offset.
 According to the [proof-of-stake system](bonding-mechanism.md#epoched-data),  at the current epoch `e`, the validator sets an only be updated for epoch `e + pipeline_offset`, and it should remain unchanged from epoch `e` to `e + pipeline_offset - 1`.
 Updating voting power in the current epoch would violate this rule.

+## Distribution to validators

+A validator can earn a portion of the block rewards in three different ways:

+- Proposing the block
+- Providing a signature on the constructed block (voting)
+- Being a member of the consensus validator set

+The reward mechanism calculates fractions of the total block reward that are given for the above-mentioned three behaviors, such that

+$$ R_p + R_s + R_b = 1, $$

+where $R_p$ is the proposer reward fraction, $R_s$ is the reward fraction for the set of signers, and $R_b$ is the reward fraction for the whole active validator set.

+The reward for proposing a block is dependent on the combined voting power of all validators whose signatures are included in the block.
+This is to incentivize the block proposer to maximize the inclusion of signatures, as blocks with more signatures are (JUSTIFY THIS POINT HERE).

+The block proposer reward is parameterized as

+$$ R_p = r_p\Big(f - \frac{2}{3}\Big) + 0.01, $$

+where $f$ is the ratio of the combined stake of all block signers to the combined stake of all consensus validators.
+The value of $f$ is bounded from below at 2/3, since a block requires this amount of signing stake to be verified.
+We currently enforce that the block proposer reward is a minimum of 1%.

+The block signer reward for a validator $V_i$ is parameterized as

+$$ R_s^i = r_s \frac{s_i}{s_{sign}} = r_s \frac{s_i}{fs_{tot}}, $$

+where $s_i$ is the stake of validator $V_i$, $s_{sign} is the combined stake of all signers, and $s_{tot} is the combined stake of all consensus validators.

+Finally, the remaining reward just for being in the consensus validator set is parameterized as

+$$ R_b^i = (1 - R_p - R_s) \frac{s_i}{s_{tot}}. $$

+The values of the parameters $r_p$ and $r_s$ are set in the proof-of-stake storage and can only change via governance.
+The values are chosen relative to each other such that a block proposer is always incentivized to include as much signing stake as possible.
+These values at genesis are currently:

+- $r_s = 0.1$
+- $r_p = 0.125$

+TODO describe / figure out:

+- how reward products will be stored
+- how reward fractions will be properly stored for all blocks in an epoch before the inflation rate is determined at the end of the epoch

 ## Slashes

 Slashes should lead to punishment for delegators who were contributing voting power to the validator at the height of the infraction, _as if_ the delegations were iterated over and slashed individually.